JSingh1204/Chicago-Crime-Data-Analysis/README.md

 * What are the locations where highest number of crimes have been reported?
 * What are the most commonly reported crime types?
 Which crime type seems to have reduced over years (2012-2017)?

+## Data Processing

+### Data Cleansing
+The Data-Set has data that is store at a crime incident level i.e. each crime incident in the data table has only one observation.
+A unique identifier is associated to each incident that is stored in the CASE variable.
+Therefore, it means that CASE variable should have all unique values.
+Although we see that some of the instances are duplicated i.e. there are two or more rows which have the same case value, for example there are three rows in the data that have a case value like HT5722234.
+Therefore, these duplicated rows need to be removed.
+So, we can do this by using the combination of subset () function and the duplicated () function.
+Before Removing duplicated data based on Case Number , Latitude, Date, Ward etc.